-Consideration of financially material factors in investment arrangements further recognise that the financial materiality of any factor, including ESG factors, is context specific and that whilst some factors may be relevant to certain stocks/assets, they may not be relevant to others.
-The trustees will consider such factors in the development and implementation of their investment arrangements, for the purposes of determining the selection, retention and realisation of investments, where there is sufficient data or evidence to allow them to systematically do so.
+The trustees recognise that the consideration of financially material factors over the appropriate time horizon of the investments, including ESG factors, is relevant at different stages of the investment process.
+The trustees further recognise that the financial materiality of any factor is context specific and that whilst some factors may be relevant to certain assets, they may not be relevant to others.
+The trustees will consider such factors in the development and implementation of their investment arrangements, for the purposes of determining the selection, retention and realisation of investments, where there is sufficient data or evidence to allow them to do so.
 Where there is not sufficient data or evidence, they will require that their investment managers take such considerations into account within their decision making.
-The trustees have explicitly acknowledged the relevance of ESG factors in framing their investment beliefs, which are detailed in a separate Responsible Investment policy, reflected in the principles set out below and the broader implementation of strategy.